MattKevan/kevan-11ty/src/work/federation-of-british-artists.md

 ---

 ## Background
-The Federation of British Artists (FBA) consists of nine artist societies, representing over 500  member artists, and is based at the Mall Galleries in London.
+Established in 1961, The Federation of British Artists (FBA) consists of nine artist societies and is based at the Mall Galleries in London.
+The societies represent over 500 member artists working in the UK, focusing on contemporary figuarative art.

 ## The challenge

-The FBA had larger ambitions than just wanting a better version of their existing site: their plan was to create an online space that would both compliment and extend their galley exhibtions and showcase the work of their members.
+As well as a new website to better promote their exhibitions and gallery space, they wanted to make the website an extension of their physical gallery space.
+The site should both compliment and extend their in-gallery exhibtions, showcase the work of their members and display their permanent collection.

 ## The solution

 Gallery sites (done well) give you all the information you need about their exhibitions, but the artwork itself, beyond a few samples, is often omitted.
 If you want to see the work, visit the gallery.